influxdata/telegraf/plugins/inputs/snmp/README.md

 * `oid_index_suffix`:
 The OID sub-identifier to strip off so that the index can be matched against other fields in the table.

-* `oid_strip_index_components`:
+* `oid_index_length`:
-For variable OID sub-identifiers, this will strip the specified number of MIB components from the end of the OID so the index can be matched against other fields in the table.
+Specifies the length of the index after the supplied table OID (in OID path segments).
+Truncates the index after this point to remove non-fixed value or length index suffixes.

 * `name`:
 Output field/tag name.